Hassan of Basra: The Princess of the Djinni

 Hassan falls in love with the bird maiden and tries to find her the next day, to no avail.
 After the jinn princesses return, Hassan tells the situation to the youngest jinn princess, who chastises him for opening the forbidden door.
-Hassan leads the jinn princess to the garden, and she explains the pavillion and the pool belong to a princess of the jinn, daughter of the king of the kings of their race; they fly through the air by the use of their feather garments.
+Hassan leads the jinn princess to the garden, and she explains the pavilion and the pool belong to a princess of the jinn, daughter of the king of the kings of their race; they fly through the air by the use of their feather garments.
 Thus, the jinn princess advises, if Hassan wishes to have her, he should steal the feather garment and not return it.

-The next day, the bird maidens fly back to bathe in the pavillion; Hassan steals the feather garment of the youngest of them.
+The next day, the bird maidens fly back to bathe in the pavilion; Hassan steals the feather garment of the youngest of them.
 While the maidens fly back, the jinn princess realizes her garments were stolen and shrieks in terror; Hassan seizes the princess by the hair and drags her to a room on the palace, and locks her in.
 The great princess of the jinni is visited by Hassan's foster sisters and demands an explanation.
 The maidens assuage her fears and tell her Hassan's story.
-Hassan then pays a visit to his beloved and expresses his affection to her, promising to marry her and buy in Baghdad a house beffiting her.
+Hassan then pays a visit to his beloved and expresses his affection to her, promising to marry her and buy in Baghdad a house befitting her.

 The other jinn princesses return from the hunt and learn of the presence of the daughter of their sovereign.
 They visit her and bow before her, then explain Hassan has no ill intent, save to make her his wife, since her feather garment has been burnt, and she cannot return to her father's palace.